 The AAFCO gives ranges for the vitamins and minerals.
 The measurement varies with the nutrient.
 Some are listed in milligrams per kilogram, whereas others have IU or international units per kilogram.
 As with people, more isn’t necessarily better.
 Vitamins, for example, are either water or fat-soluble.
 The terms refer to the body’s ability to store them.
 The difference also speaks to the daily requirements.

-Fat-soluble vitamins include A, D, E, and K. Dogs, and people can store these nutrients in our fat tissue.
+Fat-soluble vitamins include A, D, E, and K. Dogs and people can store these nutrients in their fat tissue.
 There is a risk if too much builds up in the body because it can become toxic.
 Vitamin A is a classic example.
 The nutritional adequacy statement on the label of the product provides this information.
 Look for food that implicitly states that they meet the requirements of the AAFCO.